d-bl/MAE-gf/docs/bias.md

 * [Stretched](#stretched)

 ## Introduction
-![p-note-1]
+![p-tradbias]
-Traditionally, a bias ground is made as follows: make two stitches diagonally, make a stitch in the middle with these two, make two diagonal, stitch in the middle, etc. Usually, the same stitch is applied for this connecting stitch in the middle.
-See the green dots on the picture to the right.
+Traditionally, a bias ground is made as follows: make two stitches diagonally, make a stitch in the middle with these two, make two diagonal, stitch in the middle, etc.

-[p-note-1]: ../images/bias/g-bias-note-1.png?align=right "traditional bias"
+[p-tradbias]: ../images/bias/w-tradbias.png?align=right "traditional bias"

 ## Traditional Bias Ground
 ![traditional][p-0221-tr]